-The Retirement and Social Security Law (RSSL) establishes the benefits for members and the benefit options employers can choose for their employees.
+The Retirement and Social Security Law (RSSL) establishes benefits for members and the benefit options employers can choose for their employees.
 NYSLRS administers those benefits.
 The RSSL also establishes the overall methodology used to make sure we have assets available to pay for those benefits.
-Generally, choosing to offer your employees better retirement plans or benefit options results in a higher annual cost.

 Each year, we evaluate the Fund’s assets and compare the value of those assets to the funds needed to pay current and future benefits.
 The difference between these two amounts is spread over the future working lifetimes of active members to determine annual contribution rates.

-The return on the Fund’s investments over time affects the annual contribution rates.
+The return on the Fund’s investments over time also affects the annual contribution rates.
 When the Fund’s investments earn a larger than expected return, the annual contribution rates normally decrease.
 Conversely, when the rate of return falls short of projections, the contribution rates normally increase.
 (As of the April 1, 2021 valuation, we assume a 5.9 percent annual rate of return on our investments.)
 NYSLRS’ Actuary is responsible for determining the contribution rates each year, which must be approved by the Comptroller.